Opel Insignia: OPC

 In early 2009, Opel revealed the Insignia OPC, a high performance variant of the Insignia.
-Like the preceding Vectra OPC, it is powered by a 2.8 litre turbocharged V6 (Manufactured in Melbourne, Australia).
+Like the preceding Vectra OPC, it is powered by a 2.8 litre single-turbo V6 (Manufactured in Melbourne, Australia).

 The updated engine makes 239 kW and 435 Nm.
 Of this 435, 400 Nm are available from 2,000 rpm.
 It is paired with a six speed manual transmission / six-speed automatic transmission and Saab's (Haldex) active all wheel drive system.
 The Insignia OPC has a modified MacPherson strut front suspension called HiPerStrut which reduces torque steer.

 Also standard is an electronic limited slip differential for the rear wheels and Opel's FlexRide adaptive suspension, which has three settings (OPC, Sport, and Normal).
-An OPC version of the Insignia Sports Tourer wagon has also been unveiled and is currently on sale.
+An OPC version of the Insignia Sports Tourer wagon was also unveiled.
 In April 2011, Opel launched the Insignia OPC Unlimited, with no speed limiter.

 Country Tourer

 The Opel Insignia Country Tourer made its world premiere at the Frankfurt Motor Show in September 2013 as a crossover-styled station wagon.